Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

-After hitting .286 with four doubles, a triple, a home run, a walk and seven RBI in his past 10 games, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the San Diego Padres (who will start Michael Wacha) at 9:40 PM ET on Thursday.
+On Friday, Lourdes Gurriel Jr. (.326 batting average in his past 10 games, with five doubles, a triple, a home run, a walk and eight RBI) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Cardinals.
+In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres